Alice Munro’s Something I’ve Been Meaning to Tell You

 • Queer Eye, Season 8: We’ve been faithful watchers of this reboot from the beginning, and while husband cried pretty much every episode, I was unmoved.
 I didn’t fall in love with the heroes, as usual, and I often disagreed with various decisions.
 I used to love Tan’s fashion advice but have somehow become bored with it.
 Karamo’s therapy: shout it out! shake it out! doesn’t work for me at all.
 So, I’m likely to take a permanent break from this one when it comes back without Bobby (who did all the heavy lifting anyways).

-• Great Pottery Thrown Down, Season 7: British reality shows astonish me.
+• Great Pottery Throw Down, Season 7: British reality shows astonish me.
 In North America and Australia, people are generally after fame and making monetary deals, and the winners get $$$ and merchandise.
 So, to see a group of nice, interesting, kind people, doing what they love, in front of quirky judges, for the chance to win … a ceramic trophy and a bunch of flowers, is such a down-to-earth and humble experience.
 And I love Rose, the kiln technician.
 It’s got to be one of the most positive representations of transgender people on TV, because it doesn’t focus on her identity.
 She just does her work, brilliantly, while everyone treats everyone else with respect, kindness and support.

 Posted in Television | Leave a comment